 Liability Scenario | Potential Responsible Party |

-Accident due to sensor malfunction | Manufacturer of the autonomous system |
+Accident due to sensor malfunction | Manufacturer of the autonomous system, Ship Designer or Shipyard |

-Collision due to software error | Software developer |
+Collision due to software error | Software developer or Ship Operator |

 Accident due to improper maintenance | Ship owner |

-"Clear definition of the chain of responsibility is necessary to ensure fair and efficient handling of accidents involving autonomous ships."
+Clear definition of the chain of responsibility is necessary to ensure fair and efficient handling of accidents involving autonomous ships.

 Establishing legal frameworks for maritime safety standards in the era of autonomous ships is crucial.
 It ensures the safety of vessels and other participants in maritime traffic.
-International cooperation is essential to ensure consistent application of safety standards in the global maritime industry.

 Safety Concerns in Autonomous Ship Operations

 The maritime industry's shift towards autonomous ships raises critical safety issues.
-Ensuring these vessels' safety in mixed traffic environments is a major challenge.
+Ensuring these vessels' safety in mixed navigational environments is a major challenge.
 The interaction between autonomous and manned vessels increases the risk of accidents and misunderstandings, especially in collision avoidance scenarios.

 The International Maritime Organization (IMO) emphasizes the need for human oversight.
 All current uses of autonomous ships must have a human in control or ready to take control.
 The IMO aims to adopt a regulatory framework for autonomous ships by 2025, with mandatory adoption by 2032.
-This framework is crucial for addressing mixed traffic navigation and autonomous ship safety concerns.

 Interaction with Manned Vessels in Mixed Traffic Environments